-- Witness Assistance Service - an information, education, support and referral service for victims of crime, witnesses for the prosecution, and their immediate families in matters that are dealt with by the Office of the Director of Public Prosecutions.
+- Witness Assistance Service - for information, education, support and referral services for victims of crime, witnesses for the prosecution, and their immediate families in matters that are dealt with by the Office of the Director of Public Prosecutions.

 - The eSafety Woman - resources which aim to help manage technology risks and abuse.

-- Homicide Victims Support Group - for further information on this group, contact the DCS Victim Services Unit by email at firstname.lastname@example.org or phone 1800 370 550.
+- Homicide Victims Support Group - for further information on this group, contact the Victim Services Unit by email DCSVictimServices@sa.gov.au or phone 1800 370 550.